hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - CoA Messages port number: 1) Cisco - <span style="color: #bb6600;">UDP:1700</span>; 2) RFC - UDP:3799
   - attribute w/ the ability to change during the RADIUS CoA: <span style="color: #bb6600;">authroization</span>
   - command enables authentication, authorization, and accounting globally so that CoA is supported on the device: <code style="color: #bb6600;">aaa new-model</code>
+  - port on the firewall must be opened to allow the CoA traffic to traverse the network for configuring 802.1X authentication on Cisco switches in the network and is using CoA as a mechanism: <span style="color: #bb6600;">UDP 1700</span>

 - <mark style="background: #e0ffff;">802.1X port-based authentication</mark>